YagamiLi45/Chatbot-Application-using-Langchain/README.md

 ▶️ Running with OpenAI (Paid LLM)

 1. Get an OpenAI API Key → https://platform.openai.com/
-2. Set the key as environment variable:

-   Linux / Mac:
-   export OPENAI_API_KEY=your_api_key

-   Windows (PowerShell):
-   setx OPENAI_API_KEY "your_api_key"

-3. Run the app:
+2. Run the app:
    streamlit run app.py

 Note: If you see "Error 429 (Rate Limit)", it means your API quota is exceeded.